Brij910/Facilitating-Sentiment-Analysis-of-Twitter-Data/README.md

 ## Contact

-Please contact me if you have any suggestions or any query regarding to project.
+Please contact me if you have any suggestion or any query regarding to project.

 Email: [Brij Patel](mailto:bpatel34@lakeheadu.ca?subject=[GitHub]%20Source%20Han%20Sans)